Kyenjojo District

 Kyenjojo District is a district in the Western Region of Uganda.
 Kyenjojo town is the site of the district headquarters.

 Location

-Kyenjojo District is bordered by Kibale District to the north, Kyegegwa District to the east, Kamwenge District to the south, and Kabarole District to the west.
+Kyenjojo District is bordered by Kagadi District to the north, Kibale District to the north-east, Kyegegwa District to the east, Kamwenge District to the south, and Kabarole District to the west.
 The district headquarters at Kyenjojo are approximately 274 km, by road, west of Kampala, Uganda's capital and largest city.
 The coordinates of the district are 00 37N, 30 37E.